Mood Moss is a fascinating species.

 Varieties & Similar Plants

-Cushion Moss (Leucobryum glaucum) is another condender for the best terrarium moss crown.
+Cushion Moss (Leucobryum glaucum) is another contender for the best terrarium moss crown.
 It’s somewhat similar to Mood Moss, just with shorter leaves.

-> Check out our full guide to terrarium moss for more moss inspiration.
+👉 Check out our best moss for terrariums for more moss inspiration.

 Frequently Asked Questions